What qualifications do I need to apply for an Assistant Principal position with DCPS?

 - Overview of your educational background and work experience

 We suggest that you are prepared to complete the application in one sitting because you will not be able to make any edits or changes to your application after you have submitted.
 The entirety of the application should take no more than 30 to 45 minutes.
-After submitting the application, candidates that meet all pre-qualifications will be sent an email to complete the Instructional Video Activity.
+After submitting the application, candidates that meet all pre-qualifications will be sent an email to begin the Instructional Video Activity.

 2. Instructional Video Activity

-Once you have completed the initial application you will receive an email with the Instructional Video Activity.
+Once you have completed the initial application you should receive an email with the Instructional Video Activity.
 You will watch a video of classroom instruction and answer a series of questions regarding the video.
 Candidates cannot continue to the next stage of the selection process if they have not submitted the Instructional Video Activity.

 3. Performance Task

 The next stage in the Assistant Principal selection process focuses on instructional leadership and coaching skills.
-Applicants are also asked to submit 3 professional references at this stage.
+Applicants are also asked to submit 2 professional references at this stage.

-4. Phone Interview
+4. One-Way Video Interview

-5. Hiring Pool
+5. Candidate Pool